BEFRIENDING YOUR BRAIN

 -Mindful Self-Compassion Teacher Training Course

--Internal Family Systems for Trauma-Sensitive Practitioners
+-Internal Family Systems (IFS) for Trauma-Sensitive Practitioners

 UPCOMING ONLINE WORKSHOPS

-Whether you're a beginner or an experienced meditator, these workshops will include exploring mindfulness & self-compassion tools in a supportive group setting!
+These workshops will include exploring mindfulness & self-compassion tools in a supportive group setting!

 Don't miss out on this opportunity to nurture yourself and connect with others in a supportive virtual environment.